mwdle/bitwarden-credentials-provider-plugin/README.md

 The **Bitwarden Credentials Provider** is a [Jenkins](https://jenkins.io) plugin that dynamically exposes every item in your [Bitwarden](https://bitwarden.com/) vault as a native Jenkins credential.
 It allows pipeline authors to access any secret on the fly by its name or ID, without requiring an administrator to pre-configure mappings in the Jenkins UI.

-This "read-only, implicitly exposed" model dramatically simplifies credential management in a CI/CD environment.

 ## Table of Contents

 - [How It Works](#how-it-works)